LearnHPC/learnhpc.github.io/docs/index.md

 Unfortunately the answer is "not much" right now.
-The goal is to act as a gateway to materials, resources and tools that will remove as many barriers as possible in the learners journey when discovering High Performance Computingi (HPC).
+The goal is to act as a gateway to materials, resources and tools that will remove as many barriers as possible in the learners journey when discovering High Performance Computing (HPC).

 ### Intended audience